Savory sausage, fluffy pancake batter, warm cinnamon, and a touch of honey come together in these hearty Sausage Pancake Muffins.

 -

 Pork Sausage: Go for a good-quality breakfast sausage.
 Spicy or mild works, depending on your crowd.
 I’ve tried turkey sausage and it’s okay, but the pork brings more flavor.
+After browning, make sure to drain the sausage thoroughly—this keeps the texture of the muffins light and prevents them from becoming oily.

 -